When creating a volunteer opportunity, one of the first decisions you'll need to make is what type of opportunity it should be. What does this mean?

 - Task - These activities involve a shorter time commitment than Term activities, with the focus typically being on a specific outcome.
 Volunteers are usually matched to tasks depending on their skill set AND the amount of time they want to dedicate to an Opportunity.
 Examples include writing relevant blog posts, translating industry articles into another language, etc.

 - Micro - These activities are more dynamic and less structured than Task or Term.
 Though they might seem to have little significance, the value of Micro volunteering opportunities can add up to great organization gains in both time and in identifying future task and term volunteers.
 The time commitment is usually short, and can often be completed virtually, which makes them very appealing to members.
-Examples of micro volunteering include posting to the organization’s Higher Logic Thrive Community (Thrive Community) and commenting on blog posts.
+Examples of micro volunteering include posting to the community and commenting on blog posts.

 |Leadership||Term||Board of Directors, National Chairs, etc.|